henrycunh/golem/README.md

 - 🎨 Customizable UI
 - 🌑 Dark mode
 - 🗑️ Delete messages
+- ⭐️ Favorite messages and conversations
+- 🔎 Search messages
+- ⚙️ Custom settings for conversations

 ## ☁ Host on the Personal Cloud with Deta